yifso/nteract/docs/notes/core-group.md

 > Rendering ABOUT modal using dark theme.
 ```

 ## /types
+- [ ] *missing information*
-This package contains a collection of type definitions that are used throughout
-nteract.
-You can use these types when interacting with kernelspecs, notebooks, and
+This package contains a collection of type definitions throughout nteract.
+Use these types when interacting with kernelspecs, notebooks, and hosts.
-hosts.